Are college scholarships taxable?

 Even if you don’t receive a W-2, you should still report this income on your taxes.
 If you don’t have this document, you’ll enter “SCH” and the taxable amount on the dotted line beside the “wages, salaries, tips” line of the 1040 form.

-Other education tax credits and deductions
+What other education tax credits and deductions exist?

 College students have access to special tax credits and deductions while they’re in school or paying off loans.
 Here’s what you need to know about each program: